Public Duty equalities Statement

-- We recognise that the whole school community working together, encouraging strong, positive relationships between pupils, staff, parents, governors and other school stakeholders helps to provide the best education and life experiences for our pupils.
+- We recognise that the whole school community working together, encouraging strong, positive relationships between pupils, staff, parents, governors and other school stakeholders helps to provide the best education and life experiences for all our pupils.

-- We openly challenge views that discriminate against others because of their age, race, gender, sexuality, religious belief, disability or socio-economic background so that our children understand the importance of seeing humanity as a whole and will themselves speak out for what is just and fair.
+- We openly challenge views that discriminate against others because of their age, race, gender, sexuality, religious belief, disability or socio-economic background so that our children understand the importance of seeing humanity as a whole and will speak out for what is just and fair.

-- We nurture our children to become outward looking, global citizens who want to take responsibility for ensuring that the resources of the world are both protected and shared equally, and that the people of our world are valued equally.
+- We nurture our children to become outward looking, global citizens who want to take responsibility for ensuring that the resources of the world are both protected and shared equally and that the people of our world are valued equally.